The Best Vegan Restaurants in Seattle, Washington

 Chaco Canyon Organic Cafe: raw, vegan, and mostly organic cafe also in Phinney Ridge.

-If you have any recommendations of your own, we’d love to know your favorite spots so we can visit them the next time we’re in town.
-Feel free to share your favorites, or places you hope to visit in Seattle one day, in the comments below.
+If you have any recommendations of your own, we’d love to know your favorite vegan restaurants in Seattle so we can visit them the next time we’re in town.